publicdocs/uscode/assets/md/titles/usc08/us/usc/t8/ch12/schII/ptVIII/m__us_usc_t8_s1324b.md

         (3) __Time limitations on complaints__

             No complaint may be filed respecting any unfair immigration-related employment practice occurring more than 180 days prior to the date of the filing of the charge with the Special Counsel.
-This subparagraph shall not prevent the subsequent amending of a charge or complaint under subsection (e)(1) of this section.
+This subparagraph shall not prevent the subsequent amending of a charge or complaint under subsection (e)(1).

     (e) __Hearings__